-Peggy Bennett is a founding partner of Bennett Doyle LLP.
+Peggy Bennett is a partner of Bennett Doyle LLP.
 Her practice focuses on white-collar criminal defense, administrative enforcement matters, campus disciplinary actions, Title IX matters, SORNA registration, and family law.
 Ms. Bennett represents clients in both local and federal courts and has experience representing witnesses in regulatory investigations conducted by a number of government agencies, including the Consumer Financial Protection Bureau and the Securities and Exchange Commission.

 Ms. Bennett began her career as a Public Defender with the Legal Aid Society in New York City.
 At Legal Aid, she vigorously represented indigent clients in all aspects of their defense in a wide range of misdemeanor and felony cases.
 Ms. Bennett further honed her courtroom advocacy and investigative skills by serving as an Assistant United States Attorney for the District of Columbia.
 In that capacity, Ms. Bennett prosecuted a wide array of misdemeanor and felony cases while serving in the Grand Jury, Domestic Violence, Sex Offense, and Community Prosecution units of the U.S. Attorney’s Office.